Frequently Asked Questions

 Is home birth safe?

 Several studies have researched the issue of the safety of home birth in various countries around the world.
-The best research continues to show that home birth for women with low-risk healthy pregnancies, attended by a qualified birth attendant, is no more risky than birth in the hospital.
-Not only that, but in the U.S., women choosing home birth with a midwife have far fewer interventions during their labor, birth and immediate postpartum period, contributing to easier healing, breastfeeding and bonding with their new babies.
+The best research continues to show that home birth for pregnant people with low-risk healthy pregnancies, attended by a qualified birth attendant, is no more risky than birth in the hospital.
+Not only that, but in the U.S., people choosing home birth with a midwife have far fewer interventions during their labor, birth and immediate postpartum period, contributing to easier healing, breastfeeding and bonding with their new babies.

-Homebirth with midwives is common for low-risk women in many other industrialized countries (Canada, UK, Australia, New Zealand, most Scandinavian countries, the Netherlands, Japan, the list goes on), and the safety of homebirth with midwives is well-established and accepted.
-In fact, in the UK there is a push to get low-risk women out of the hospital and have their babies at home or in birth centers with midwives because the obstetricians are recognized as specialists in high-risk pregnancies.
-US obstetricians are trained as high-risk providers too, but our culture values high-risk specialists caring for low-risk women.
+Homebirth with midwives is common for low-risk people in many other industrialized countries (Canada, UK, Australia, New Zealand, most Scandinavian countries, the Netherlands, Japan, the list goes on), and the safety of homebirth with midwives is well-established and accepted.
+In fact, in the UK there is a push to get low-risk people out of the hospital and have their babies at home or in birth centers with midwives because the obstetricians are recognized as specialists in high-risk pregnancies.
+US obstetricians are trained as high-risk providers too, but our culture values high-risk specialists caring for low-risk people.
 Midwifery education is focused extensively on normal pregnancy and birth, and midwives are often considered to be the "experts" in normal birth.
 The best research concludes that midwife led care results in better birth outcomes.

 What are the advantages of home birth over hospital birth?

-Women choose to have their babies at home for various reasons, but some of the most common reasons we hear are the following:
+People choose to have their babies at home for various reasons, but some of the most common reasons we hear are the following:

 Desire for an unmedicated birth.
 Home birth has a lower rate of interventions such as pitocin, epidural, and unnecessary IV